swdayu/howtos/android/bluetooth/ble/att.md

 - Authentication required, No authentication required
 - Authorization required, No authorization required

-Access permissions are used by a server to determine if a client can read and/ or write an attribute value.
+Access permissions are used by a server to determine if a client can read and/or write an attribute value.
 Authentication permissions are used by a server to determine if an authenticated physical link is required when a client attempts to access an attribute.
 Authentication permissions are also used by a server to determine if an authenticated physical link is required before sending a notification or indication to a client.
 Authorization permissions determine if a client needs to be authorized before accessing an attribute value.

 5\.
 CONTROL-POINT ATTRIBUTES